 What are the admissions requirements for an online graphic design master’s degree program?

-Every online master’s in graphic design program offers its unique take on the subject, so it’s no surprise that admissions requirements vary somewhat from program to program.
-There are lots of similarities, however.
-We’ve listed below admission requirements similar to those you’ll need to fulfill when applying to the program of your choice.
-Our advice to you here is to make sure you meet those requirements fully and in detail, including all submission deadlines.
+Every online master’s in graphic design program offers its own unique take on the subject, so it’s no surprise that admissions requirements vary somewhat from program to program.
+There are a number of similarities, however.
+We’ve listed below the admission requirements you’ll likely need to fulfill when applying to the program of your choice.
+Our advice here is to make sure you meet all requirements fully and in detail, including meeting all submission deadlines.
 Nothing will sink your acceptance chances quicker than a missed deadline or application error.

-- Portfolio: A portfolio containing the applicant’s strongest work will be the applicant’s single most important application submittal for making a case for acceptance into the program.
-The portfolio should demonstrate the applicant’s high level of professional skill and reflect their intended specialized course of study.
+• Portfolio: A portfolio containing the applicant’s strongest work will be the single most important application submittal for making the case for acceptance into the program.
+The portfolio should demonstrate the applicant’s highest level of professional skill and reflect their intended specialized course of study.

-- Additional requirements: Other possible requirements may include letters of recommendation, a personal/artistic statement, and an interview (in-person, phone, or video).
-International students will need to provide proof of English language proficiency.
+• Additional requirements: Other possible requirements may include letters of recommendation, a personal/artistic statement, and an interview (in-person, phone, or video).
+International students will need to provide proof of English language proficiency as well.

 How long will it take to finish my master’s in graphic design online?

-Your program length will depend on many factors, most importantly, whether you choose an MA or MFA program and whether you choose to study full- or part-time.
-Based on our survey of currently available online graphic design master’s programs, MA programs are typically completed with a minimum of one year of full-time or two years of part-time work.
+Your program length will depend on several factors, the most important of which is whether you choose an MA or MFA program and whether you choose to study full- or part-time.
+MA programs are typically completed with a minimum of one year of full-time or two years of part-time work.
 Full-time MFA students, on average, complete their courses of study in two years, while part-time MFA students typically take three years.

 Can I earn my master’s in graphic design 100% online?

-All of the graphic design master’s programs mentioned in this guide feature courses of study that can be completed entirely online.
+All of the graphic design master’s programs mentioned in this guide feature coursework that can be completed entirely online.
 There’s one possible catch, though.
-All of the MFA programs discussed in this guide require completion of an internship experience, typically with an off-site company or agency.
+All of the MFA programs discussed in this guide include an internship experience typically completed with an off-site company or agency.
 One MA program includes an internship option, also.
-The internship program’s program approval is always a requirement, whether your proposed internship may be completed online or not.
+Internship program approval is always a requirement whether the internship is completed online or not.